calamity-inc/webshell.dev/README.md

 A desktop environment to run C/C++ programs directly in your browser using WASM.

+> [!NOTE]
+> For the purposes of running Pluto & Lua in the web, [PlutoLang/web](https://github.com/PlutoLang/web) and [PlutoLang/wasm-builds](https://github.com/PlutoLang/wasm-builds) should be better projects.

 ## Compiling Programs

 No modification to the source is needed, thanks to the great work done by the Emscripten team.